CSA-OCP-GER/unicorn/challenges.istio.6.sm-faultinjection.md

 ## Here is what you will learn ##

-- get to know the types of possible failure injection with Istio
+- get to know the types of possible failure injections with Istio
 - add failures to the backend service

 ## Reset application ##